JensUweUlrich/ReadBouncer/README.md

 kmer_size     = X                       #(unsigned integer with default 13)
 fragment_size = X                       #(unsigned integer with default 100000)
-threads       = X                       #(unsigned integer with default 3) classification threads target_files  = "xxx.fasta,xxx.fasta"
+threads       = X                       #(unsigned integer with default 3) target_files  = "xxx.fasta,xxx.fasta"
 deplete_files = "xxx.fasta,xxx.fasta"

 ```
 <b> kmer_size</b><br>
 For every fragment we compute all k-mers of this size, calculate hash values for the k-mers and add those to the Interleaved Bloom Filter like described by [Dadi et. al., 2018](https://academic.oup.com/bioinformatics/article/34/17/i766/5093228).
-For sequencing error rates of around 10% we recommend using k=13.
-But with ONT's continuous improvements in single read accuracy, higher values are feasible as well.
+For adaptive sampling experiments using DeepNano for basecalling, we expect the sequencing error rates to be larger than 10%.
+Here, we recommend using a kmer_size of 13 and fragment_size of 100,000, whereas for experiments with Guppy live-basecalling, a kmer_size of 15 and fragment_size of 200,000 may yield best results.

 <b> fragment_size</b><br>
 The reference sequence is fragmented in subsequences of this length, where every fragment is stored in a separate bin of the Interleaved Bloom Filter.
-Fragments overlap by 500 nucleotides since the expected length of received read information from MinKNOW before classification is between 200 and 400 nucleotides.
-The fragmentation leads to better classification specificity when using smaller ```kmer-size``` values.
-By default we recommend a fragment size of 100,000 basepairs.
-But for smaller expected sequencing errors, larger ```kmer-size``` values can be used and thus the size of the fragments can be increased as well.
+Fragments overlap by 1,500 nucleotides because ReadBouncer only tries to classify and unbloc a nanopore read until the first 1,500 nucleotides have been sequenced.
+The fragmentation leads to better classification specificity when using smaller ```kmer_size``` values.

 #### <a name="classify"></a>Classify Query Reads

 If you like to test ReadBouncer's read classification with a set of Nanopore reads, you can use the <b>classify</b> usage.
-You only have to provide one or more than one Interleaved Bloom Filter (IBF) file or as FASTA files (automatically create ibf file for every given fasta file) and some reads as FASTA or FASTQ file.
+You only have to provide one or more Interleaved Bloom Filter (IBF) or FASTA files (automatically create ibf file for every given fasta file) and some reads as FASTA or FASTQ file.
+When providing already created IBF files, make sure that the files are located in the given output directory.
 When providing an IBF file as `depletion-file` ReadBouncer takes the prefix from each read and maps it against each bin of the depletion-IBF.
 If the number of k-mers that are shared between the prefix and at least one bin of the IBF exceeds a certain threshold, the read is classified as match.
 The threshold is calculated as described in the publication.
 If you provide a target IBF file as well, ReadBouncer will not classify reads if the prefix matches the depletion IBF but not the target IBF.
+Providing only target_files will lead ReadBouncer to assign each read to the best matching target filter file.
+Result files of the classification can also be found in the output directory.

 ```
 classify                classify nanopore reads based on a given IBF file